5l1v3r1/iOS-URI-Schemes-Abuse-PoC/README.md

 ###### mailto-iframe-attack.html (mailto://)

-Freeze Safari and Safari/Firefox + Mail.app on OS X by sending a lot of datas to mailto: URI scheme.
+This bug will freeze Safari and Safari/Firefox + Mail.app on OS X by sending a lot of datas to mailto: URI scheme.

 [Exploit](https://cdn.rawgit.com/pwnsdx/iOS-URI-Schemes-Abuse-PoC/master/mailto-iframe-attack.html)

 ###### sms-attack.html (sms://)

-Freeze the SMS app by sending a lot of datas to sms: URI scheme.
+This bug will freeze the SMS app by sending a lot of datas to sms: URI scheme.
 Require that the user either accept the popup / click on the link.

 [Exploit](https://cdn.rawgit.com/pwnsdx/iOS-URI-Schemes-Abuse-PoC/master/sms-attack.html)